edge-cloud/www.edge-cloud.net/_posts/2013-12-20-handling-vmware-vsphere-5-5-active-directory-integration-error.md

 tags:
   - VMware
 ---
-While attempting to integrate the VMware vSphere 5.5 vCenter Server Appliance (vCSA) with Microsoft Active Directory you might have stumbled over the error message &#8220;Error: Idm client exception: Failed to establish server connection&#8221;.
+While attempting to integrate the VMware vSphere 5.5 vCenter Server Appliance (vCSA) with Microsoft Active Directory you might have stumbled over the error message "Error: Idm client exception: Failed to establish server connection".
 This article will show you how to work around this issue and still use Active Directory with your vCSA.

 ### Reproduce the error